 About AIG Travel

-Through a number of acquisitions, Travel Guard was ultimately purchased by AIG in 2006 Today, the company is headquartered in Houston, Texas, serving travelers in more than 100 countries and jurisdictions through eight wholly-owned global service centers in key regions, and includes: Houston, Texas; Stevens Point, Wisconsin; Kuala Lumpur, Malaysia; Bogotá, Colombia; Sofia, Bulgaria; Okinawa, Japan; Shoreham, England; and Guangzhou, China.
+Today, the company is headquartered in Stevens Point, Wisc., and serves travelers in 80 countries and jurisdictions through eight wholly-owned global service centers in key regions, including Houston, Texas; Stevens Point, Wisc.; Kuala Lumpur, Malaysia; Mexico City, Mexico; Sofia, Bulgaria; Okinawa, Japan; Shoreham, England; and Guangzhou, China.

 How Is AIG Travel Rated?

 For customer service, AIG Travel is highly rated on three major travel insurance marketplaces online.
-With over 170 reviews, AIG Travel has a five-star rating from TravelInsurance.com, with a 98% recommendation rate.
+With more than 400 reviews, AIG Travel has a five-star rating from TravelInsurance.com, with a 98 percent recommendation rate.
 Customers of InsureMyTrip.com give the company 4.56 stars (out of five).
 Although Squaremouth.com no longer offers AIG Travel policies anymore, previous customers gave the company 4.46 stars (out of five), with less than one percent negative reviews.